Heltec-Aaron-Lee/WiFi_Kit_series/esp32/README.md

 ## Hint

-Sometimes to program ESP32 via serial you must keep GPIO0 LOW during the programming process
+Sometimes to program ESP32 via serial you must keep GPIO0 LOW(press the PRG botton) during the programming process